bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

 ---
-title: Screen recording of Android UI tests with Script Steps
+title: Screen recording of Android UI tests with Script Steps - draft
 redirect_from:
 - ''
 date: 2019-01-14 12:57:07 +0000